Azure/InferenceSchema/README.md

 The package provides support for generating schema based on example input provided to the input and output decorators.
-This is intended to introduce a uniform conversion between a JSON format that can be embedded into a swagger specification and the in memory Python objects which may or may not have a built in JSON representation.
+This is intended to introduce a uniform conversion between a JSON format that can be embedded into a swagger specification and the in memory Python objects which may or may not have a built-in JSON representation.

 ### Type Conversion